-Delivery system/payment reform Targeted population/services Adult Medicaid expansion
+Delivery system/payment reform Specific population/services Adult Medicaid expansion

 Multi-component No approved waiver

-*Arkansas, Michigan and Minnesota have a second targeted population/services waiver.
-New Hampshire has a second adult Medicaid expansion waiver.
+*Arkansas, Michigan and Minnesota have a second specific population/services waiver.
+New Hampshire has a second adult Medicaid expansion waiver and a third specific population/services waiver.
+Alabama's Medicaid Transformation demonstration was terminated before its implementation at the request of the state.
 Ohio's "Healthy Ohio Program" was not approved by CMS.

 The following are four broad categories that CHA has identified as common topics across approved Section 1115 demonstrations.
 Each waiver has been identified by one of these categories: